yilin-ch/DEF-PIPE-Frontend/README.md

 # DEF-PIPE Frontend

 The DEF-PIPE Frontend is a graphic pipeline designer tool for defining Big Data pipelines and tranforming them to DSL.
-The pipeline designer is deployed and accessible at https://pipelinedesign.azurewebsites.net/
+The pipeline designer test version is deployed and accessible at http://def-pipe.northeurope.azurecontainer.io

 Because of several benefits such as ease of use, compability, and reusability, the web application approach was chosen to implement a pipeline designer.
 From a high-level view, the system consists of the following three components: